Akyya-Mayberry/locations/README.md

 You can refer [to the React documentation](https://reactjs.org/docs/react-dom.html#browser-support) for more information about supported browsers.

 This particular application is recommended to be used in Google Chrome.

+## Contributing
+Contributions are not being accepted at this time.